AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/creating_physics_resources.md

 ﻿#Creating physics resources

-There are two different ways of setting up physics objects in Stingray:
+There are two different ways of setting up physics objects in {{ProductName}}:

 - Using the **Unit Editor**